vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 Thin Slice:
 - The decomposition of an event storming board by workflow offers a first opportunity to define a thin slice.
 - Flows can be prioritized by pain points and/or opportunities
-- Additional grammar such as Preconditions, and Policies can be used to identify a number of scenarios that could act as the first iteration
-- Scenarios can be prioritized by value and complexity
+- Additional grammar such as Preconditions, and Policies can be used to identify a number of scenarios that could be prioritized by value and complexity to narrow down the first iteration

 Notional Architecture:
-- Additional grammar such as policies and commands can identify and correctly name domain objects and events
+- Additional grammar such as policies and commands can identify and correctly name domain objects and events.
-- An algorithmic process model leads to a more inclusive synthesis and candidate selection across all pillars of the balanced team and stakeholders
+- An algorithmic model offers a simplified view of the process, readable by all members of the balanced team and stakeholders.
+- Additional grammar assists in the interpretation of the process for synthesis and candidate selection.
-- An algorithmic process model offers the chance to discover both a notional "north star" architecture and a notional architecture of existing systems
+- An algorithmic process model offers the chance to discover both a notional "north star" architecture and a notional architecture of existing systems.
-- Additional grammar such as Policies, Actions and Read Models can offer a notional architecture at the code level
+- Additional grammar such as Policies, Actions and Read Models can offer a notional architecture at the code level.
-- Preconditions, Actions, Read Models and Events can drive the discovery of how data gets into the system, and where it is used.
-This offers a notion of data flow through the system.
+- Preconditions, Actions, Read Models and Events can drive the discovery of data entering the system, and where it is used.
-- Actors and automated Policies identifies the potential for synchronous and asynchronous operations
+- Actors and automated Policies identifies the potential for synchronous and asynchronous operations.
-- Domain Objects offer a notional microservice architecture
+- Domain Objects offer a notional microservice architecture.

 Story Writing:
 - Actors identify the user of stories where value is achieved through improved human interaction, and offers a focused role from which to start investigation of user needs